caiocomandulli/lib-transmissions/README.md

-# Transmissions - Single Entity Socket Datagram Communication in C#
+# Transmissions - Single Entity Socket Communication in C#

 Transmissions allows you to send and receive strictly matching data.